Hardware-Assisted Parameterized Circuit Execution: Validation, Benchmarking, and Characterization

-It should be noted that PCE might not provide drastic improvements for all protocols.
-For example, for two-qubit RB, one must decompose a two-qubit Clifford gate to native gates, which does not always result in the same number of native operations (any two-qubit unitary can be expressed in as little as one native two-qubit gate or as much as three native two-qubit gates).
-Therefore, not all circuits at a given circuit depth will be structurally-equivalent, limiting the effectiveness of the protocol.
+It is important to note that PCE might not provide significant speedup for all Randomized Benchmarking protocols.
+For example, in two-qubit RB, decomposing two-qubit Clifford gates into native gates can result in varying numbers of native gate operations.
+Since any two-qubit unitary can be expressed using one to three native two-qubit gates, resulting in circuits at a given depth not always structurally-equivalent.
+This variability limits the effectiveness of the PCE design in exploiting the shared structure of these circuits.
+However, even in such cases, PCE can still offer benefits by optimizing parameter handling and reducing overhead during the load operation, potentially improving overall performance.